Eligibility and how to apply

 When should I apply?

-There will be a single round of applications each year.
-The deadline for the October 2018 entry is Sunday 26 November 2017.
-If you would like to receive updates related to the programme and to be notified when we are open for applications for future intakes please complete the Expression of Interest form.
+The deadline for the October 2018 entry has now passed.
+If you would like to receive updates related to the programme and to be notified when we are open for applications for future intakes please complete our Expression of Interest form.

 We are currently unable to accept applications from students outside the European Union.
 If you are unsure of your eligibility, please email email@example.com or firstname.lastname@example.org.